Almond butter protein balls are an easy no-bake snack made with oats, almond butter, and naturally sweetened with honey.

 - Add more nut/seed butter

-- Add more liquid sweetener such as honey, agave nectar, or maple syrup
+- Add more liquid sweetener such as honey, or agave nectar.

 - Add 1-2 teaspoons of coconut oil